wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-manage-logins.md

 ## Granting database access to a login

-All logins must be created in the master database.
+All logins must be created in the **master** database.
 After a login has been created, you can create a user account in another database for that login.
-AzureWindows SQL Database also supports database roles in the same way that an on-premises instance of SQL Server does.
+Azure SQL Database also supports database roles in the same way that an on-premises instance of SQL Server does.

 To create a user account in another database, assuming you have not created a login or a database, perform the following steps:

 1. Connect to the **master** database (with a login having the **loginmanager** and **dbmanager** roles).
 2. Create a new login using the ``CREATE LOGIN`` command.
 For more information, see [CREATE LOGIN (Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/ms189751.aspx).
 Windows Authentication is not supported.
 3. Create a new database using the ``CREATE DATABASE`` command.
-For more information, see [CREATE DATABASE (SQL Server Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/ms176061.aspx).
+For more information, see [CREATE DATABASE (Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/dn268335.aspx).
 4. Establish a connection to the new database (with the login that created the database).
 5. Create a new user on the new database using the ``CREATE USER`` command.
 For more information, see [CREATE USER (Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/ms173463.aspx).